mariaedk/tictactoe/README.md

 # TicTacToe
+- This project was made in June/2021, on my Introduction to Programming classes using Java language.
 - You must have a JDK installed.
 To check if you do, open the terminal (by typing terminal on windows search) and type:
   `java -version`